featurist/coypu/README.md

 The Selenium Driver is included in the Coypu package.

 ###### Firefox
-WebDriver is generally stable with the last but one release of FireFox in my experience
+You will need GeckoDriver.
+We recommend adding the nuget package `Selenium.WebDriver.GeckoDriver.Win64` to your project.

-###### Internet Explorer
+###### Internet Explorer 11

 You will need the new standalone InternetExplorerDriver.exe in your PATH or in the bin of your test project.
-[Download from google code](http://code.google.com/p/selenium/wiki/InternetExplorerDriver).
-NOTE: as of 2013-11-03, there are known serious performance issue with IE 64 bit driver against IE 10, consider using the 32 bit version where possible.

-Only IE9 supports CSS & XPath and certain HTML features.
-The WatiN driver is notably faster in IE than the WebDriver IE driver, so is recommended for testing in Internet Explorer.
-The WatiN driver comes in a seperate package (see below).
+We recommend adding the nuget package `Selenium.WebDriver.IEDriver` package to your project.
+Please see [Configuration Requirements](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration) for information on how to use it.

 ###### Chrome
 You will need the chromedriver.exe on your PATH or in the bin of your test project.
-[Download from google code](http://code.google.com/p/chromedriver/downloads/list)

-###### PhantomJS
-The headless webkit browser runs under Selenium WebDriver.
-It runs almost everything in Coypu, iframes are a particular problem where you might have to reach for chrome/firefox.

-You will need phantomjs.exe on your PATH or in the bin of your test project.
-You can get this from nuget or from [phantomjs.org](http://phantomjs.org/download.html)

-    PM> install-package phantomjs.exe
+We recommend adding the nuget package `Selenium.WebDriver.ChromeDriver` to your project.

 ###### HtmlUnit
 You can run the headless HtmlUnit driver for Selenium on windows too, you just need to run up HtmlUnit in java: